-A Costa Rican coffee farmer’s son, a struggling ex-lawyer turned coffee farmer and a successful entrepreneur looking for how to make an impact are the unknowing characters whose roads connected in 2008 that created a partnership and the idea of making a difference in the coffee community.
+A Costa Rican coffee farmer’s son, a struggling ex-lawyer turned coffee farmer and a successful entrepreneur are the unknowing characters whose roads connected in 2011 that created a partnership and the idea of making a difference in the coffee community.

-This new way of trading coffee dramatically increased the price farmer’s crop could command – in many cases up to five times more profit than what traditional buyers were paying.
+This new way of trading coffee dramatically increased the price farmer’s crop could command — in many cases up to ten times more income than they would have earned in the traditional system.

 THRIVE Farmers worked first with small farmers in Costa Rica and then in Guatemala and Honduras.
 To bolster quality, increase quantity and to access processing infrastructure for small farmers, THRIVE Farmers partnered with larger scale producers and processors to position the company for future growth.
-Moving beyond internet sales, THRIVE Farmers began selling roasted coffee to Earth Fare, a supermarket chain based in Asheville, NC, and green coffee to independent coffee roasters such as Cuvee Coffee in Austin, TX.
+Moving beyond internet sales, THRIVE Farmers began selling roasted coffee to Earth Fare, a supermarket chain based in Asheville, NC, and green coffee to the best independent, specialty-grade coffee roasters nationwide.

 Producers, specialty roasters, retailers, consumers and coffee industry thought leaders have responded positively to the THRIVE Farmers revenue sharing model.
 As a result, THRIVE has recently entered into a number of strategic partnerships to ensure that we can meet the unprecedented demand for high quality coffee through our economically sustainable model.